Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Summary of our approach

-To facilitate that, we categorize all operations into {\normal} and {\magic}. {\Magic} operations are those whose fault-tolerant implementations require the injection of additional ancillary qubit states called magic states, while {\normal} operations are those that do not require the injection of a magic state.
-Which operations are {\normal} or {\magic} is determined by details of the fault-tolerant scheme in question; see Sec.~\ref{sec:scaling-approach}.
-In many schemes, {\normal} operations are those that are implemented transversally.
+Of particular interest is the physical qubit cost of operations that require the injection of special states called ``magic states".
+Magic states offer a well-studied route to complete the logical gate set in a fault-tolerant manner, but it is commonly felt that they incur high physical qubit cost.
+To facilitate our analysis of their costs, we categorize operations into ``normal" and ``magic".
+A magic operation is one whose fault-tolerant implementation requires the injection of ancillary qubits prepared in a magic state; normal operations are those that do not require such a state.
+Which operations are normal or magic is determined by the details of the fault-tolerant scheme; often, normal operations are those implemented transversally.

-Since {\magic} operations require more qubits than {\normal} operations, we assume that the qubit cost of implementing the abstract circuit is determined by the level-$K$ circuit layer with the largest number of (level-$K$) {\magic} operations.
-When we look inside this layer, going down the concatenation levels towards the physical level, we see that level-$k$ contains a sequence of many operations and many qubits.
-We refer to all these operations and qubits as $\Lmax$ at level-$k$.
-There are some small subtleties in defining $\Lmax$ at level-$k$ (see Sec.~\ref{sec:layer}), but they are not necessary to understand our basic approach.
+The abstract circuit that implements the algorithm of interest may demand varying numbers of physical qubits at different moments in the calculation.
+We refer to different timesteps of the level-$K$ circuit as ``layers", and focus on the ``bottleneck layer" $\Lmax$ that requires the largest number of physical qubits. $\Lmax$ comprises multiple lower-level timesteps, and includes every level-$k<K$ operation needed to implement the level-$K$ operations in $\Lmax$.
+The physical qubit cost of $\Lmax$ hence counts every physical qubit participating in these lower-level operations, and determines the size of the quantum computer needed for the abstract circuit.
+Often $\Lmax$ will be the layer with the most magic operations at level $K$, since magic operations require more qubits than normal operations.
+We assume that this is the case here (other possibilities and subtleties of defining $\Lmax$ are described in Sec.~\ref{sec:layer}).

+To find the physical qubit cost of $\Lmax$, we count the resources required per level $k\leq K$ in $\Lmax$.
+For that, we assume the following, for $k=1,2,3,\ldots$ as the level of concatenation: \begin{itemize} \item {\bf Assumption 1.} A level-$k$ normal operation is built out of only normal operations at level-$(k-1)$. \item {\bf Assumption 2.} A level-$k$ magic operation is built out of a combination of both normal and magic operations at level-$(k-1)$. \end{itemize} The level-$(k-1)$ operations include also the preparation and usage of all ancillary states needed in that level (for error-correction gadgets, magic-state injection, etc.) \cite{1_footnote:what-level-k-means}.
+Assumption 1 describes many known concatenated fault-tolerant schemes, where the desire is to limit the use of resource-expensive magic operations in the circuit design.